-A number of sources around the internet have confirmed what many of us already knew, but what’s also been quite interesting is that the results have been mostly…positive.
+Fortunately, the results have been mostly positive.
 Gary llyes, Google’s Webmaster Trends Analyst and Search Quality Engineer, originally broke the news of the impending update at Search marketing Expo East.
-At the same time, he mentioned that the new Penguin update will make webmaster’s life ‘easier a bit’ and, for most people, will make it a ‘delight’.
+At the same time, he mentioned that the new Penguin update will make life ‘easier a bit’ for webmasters and, for most people, will make it a ‘delight’.

 Penguin was last updated in October of 2013 and looks mostly at the links directed towards your website.
 Since then, SEOs have been scrambling to get their sites squeaky-clean and (if they’ve been investing in less-than-scrupulous tactics) making sure there are no traces of any ill-bought links.